 AN OBSESSION WITH THE PAST

 Funnily enough, this week’s lecture in my University talked about the topic of retro culture as well!
 This ties in nicely with the idea in the film where characters obsess over the past and, as a result, travels through time.
 My lecturer says, every generation seems to admire the previous, which is exactly the same insight this film is giving.
-For example, the millenials of today would admire the 50s, or 60s; and the 50s kids would admire the 20s, and the people of the 20s era would think that the Renaissance Age is the Golden age.
+For example, millennials of today would admire the 50s or 60s; many people agree that era exactly was the golden age of art and literature.
+The 50s kids would then admire the 20s, and the people of the 20s era would think that the Renaissance Age is the Golden age.
 Perhaps why we’re constantly obsessing over the nostalgic past is because we just want to escape from our every day (unsatisfactory) lives, and the thought that we would be happier elsewhere….well, do you think that’s what’s happening to me?
 The fact that wished I lived in a different era.

 SOME LIGHTHEARTED STUFF